What Do I Have to Prove to Win My Defective Products Liability Case?

 - “Unreasonably dangerous” means a product is dangerous to an extent beyond that which would be contemplated by the ordinary consumer who purchases it, with the ordinary knowledge common to the community as to its characteristics, or that the product because of its dangerous condition would not be put on the market by a reasonably prudent manufacturer or seller, assuming that the manufacturer or seller knew of its dangerous condition.

-Of course, you must also prove causation.
-In other words, you need to establish the defect in the product actually caused your injuries.
+After you prove the faulty product was either "defective or "unreasonably dangerous" you must also prove causation.
+While volumes have been written about causation, in simplest terms, you need to establish the defect in the product actually caused your injuries in order to satisfy this requirement.
 For example, if you were involved in a motor vehicle accident, and you claim your vehicle was defective because the airbags failed to deploy, you must show an airbag deployment would have prevented or lessened your injuries.
 If your primary injuries were burns, it will be difficult to prove the airbag would have made a difference.
 On the other hand, if you sustained head and chest injuries, it will be easier to prove the failure of the airbags to deploy caused your injuries.

 - Defective Products (or “Product Liability”)